US ARMY Military Support Build (2019)

 Gottes went to work immediately.
 Using all his experience and industry contacts, he spent the next three months making over a hundred phone calls and emails to ask fellow off-road professionals for support.
 The response was incredible.
 American Force Wheels promised new 22-inch rims.
 Fabtech, AXIS Driveline and Yukon Gear donated a suspension lift kit and drivetrain components.
 Fab Fours, Ranch Hand, Bushwacker, Rolling Big Power (RBP) and Truck Hero supplied the exterior accessories to upgrade the truck with new bumpers, side steps, fender flares, rack, grille and bed cover.
 Spec-D provided custom headlights and El paso local Ricks lighting restoration.
 There was only one problem – Gottes was in Florida while Trent and his replacement truck were in El Paso, Texas.

 “Once we heard about this young man’s story we were on it,” said Gonzalez.
-“Phil asked me and [4WP regional manager] Jeffery Komorn if we could sponsor the labor sense the truck was not by their location and we were on board right away.
+“Phil asked me and [4WP regional manager] Jeffery Komorn if we could sponsor the labor sense the truck was not by their location for them to do the build and we were on board right away.
 The entire team was involved, and everyone was excited to pitch in.”

 On March 2, Gottes scheduled a reveal of the truck when he new Cpl.
 James Wesley Trent would be at his base in El Paso.
-He then flew into El Paso to join Gonzales and the 4WP crew to present Trent with his finished custom truck.
+He then flew into El Paso to join Gonzales and the 4WP crew and all news and media to present Trent with his finished custom truck.
 As the flag-wrapped truck rolled up to the staging area, magnificent from bumper to bumper, Trent, his whole squad, all local news crews and 4WP supporters broke out into applause and cheers.

 “It’s a feeling I can’t fully comprehend yet,” said an emotional Trent to local television station KTSM/NMC and KDBC/CBS.
 “It means the world to me.
 It means that we’re not doing it for nothing.”